Arham-Iqbal/Remote-code-collaboration-tool/README.md

 - **Join a Room**: Enter a Room ID and your username, then click "Join" to enter the coding room.
 - **Collaborate**: Start coding!
 You can see real-time updates as your collaborators make changes.
 - **Execute Code**: Use the "Run" button to execute your code and see the output in the terminal.
+- **Chat**: Send and receive real-time messages with other users in the room.
+- **Save Code**: Use the "Save" button to download the code written in the editor for future reference.

 ## Contributing